Sustainable Transportation Equity Project

 Who is Eligible

 STEP grants are awarded through a competitive solicitation process.
 The frequency and timing of solicitations for future fiscal year funds is subject to availability of funds appropriated by the Legislature and the annual Funding Plan process.
-The most recent Request for Applications for Fiscal Year 2022-23 Planning and Capacity Building (Planning), Clean Mobility in Schools (CMIS), and STEP funds closed on November 4, 2023.
-CARB awarded grants with Fiscal Year 2022-23 and 2023-24 as part of the same Request for Applications.
+The most recent Request for Applications for Fiscal Year (FY) 2022-23 Planning and Capacity Building (Planning), Clean Mobility in Schools (CMIS), and STEP funds closed on November 4, 2023.
+CARB awarded grants with FY 2022-23 and 2023-24 funds as part of the same Request for Applications.

 Project Funding or Participation Requirements

-- More than 50% of the project community in disadvantaged or low-income community census tracts.
+- More than 50% of the project community must be in disadvantaged or low-income community census tracts as defined in the California Climate Investments Priority Populations 2024 CalEnviroScreen 4.0.

-- When the lead applicant was a local government, one of the sub-applicants was a community-based organization.
-When the lead applicant was a community-based organization, one of the sub-applicants was a local government or tribal government.
+- If the lead applicant is a local government, one of the sub-applicants must be a community-based organization.
+If the lead applicant is a community-based organization, one of the sub-applicants must be a local government or tribal government.